Project Onboarding Procedure

 • Coverage results must be in JSON format.

 • Supported test frameworks are listed in the Metric Interpretation Guide.
+If a test framework is not listed, contact the ETE team to look into adding support.

 1. Setup CICD to push test result and coverage data to GCS